femaleprog/bestFoodFriends/README.md

 ## License

-This project is released under the GNU public licence v3.
+This project is released under the **GNU General Public License v3.0**.